joshuagutowski/obsidian-tree-style-notes/README.md

 ## Manual Install

-1. Download the release files (excluding the source code),
+1. Download the release files.
-2. Put the files into a folder named `obsidian-tree-style-notes` in your `.obsidian/plugins/` folder
+2. Put the files into a folder named `obsidian-tree-style-notes` in your `.obsidian/plugins/` folder.
 3. Activate the plugin from your Obsidian's community plugins tab in settings.

 ## Planned Features/Improvements

 - [x] Retain open state within closed parent objects
-- [x] Handle updating notes better (renaming, links, etc.)
+- [x] Handle updating notes (renaming, links, etc.)
+- [ ] Better handling for vault events & notes folder
 - [ ] Add excluded folders/notes
 - [ ] Open a note as a top level note in a new pane (for multiple trees at once)
 - [ ] Add the ability to search